 - Distance yourself from a person or place that seems to constantly bring you down

-As a part of a healthy spiritual discipline, it is always wise to examine yourself on a regular basis.
+It is always wise to examine yourself on a regular basis.
 St. Paul says to “examine yourselves as to whether you are in the faith.
 Test yourselves.”
 (2 Corinthians 13:5) In my own spiritual life, this takes the form of a daily self-examination at the end of each night, as well as a regular time of meeting with my father-of-confession for a more in-depth time of examination.
 Why bother with all of this?
-I believe that life is better lived when it is purposeful rather passive, intentional instead of accidental, and directed, not divided!
+I believe that life is better lived when it is purposeful rather passive and intentional instead of accidental!

-As part of my commitment to stay focused and find success in reaching my goals, I have set-up daily, weekly, monthly and quarterly checkups.
+As part of my commitment to stay focused and find success in reaching my personal goals and our Church goals, I have set-up daily, weekly, monthly and quarterly checkups.
 Depending on the checkup, I allocate the right amount of time to inspect my condition; daily check-ups are usually a 30-60 second of my goals and quarterly checkups take anywhere from 30-90 minutes.